pkaig/Rotorflight-Docs/versioned_docs/version-2.0.0/Tutorial-Setup/Receiver.md

 ![Receiver Tab](./img/receiver-sbus.png)
 ![Receiver Tab](./img/receiver-uart-sport.png)

+* F.Bus needs to be connected to a TX pad, with `Inverted Serial Signaling` activated ,and `Half-Duplex` activated.
+F.Bus is the preffered Frsky connection method, its faster that F.Port *

 * F.Port needs be connected to a TX pad, with `Inverted Serial Signaling` activated ,and `Half-Duplex` activated.